 Geomagnetically Induced Current (GIC)

-Evaluate the Risk Posed by Solar Storms with PowerWorld Simulator
+Evaluate the Risk Posed by Solar Storms and Nuclear High-Altitude Electromagnetic Pulse (HEMP E3) with PowerWorld Simulator

 PowerWorld has developed an innovative tool for analyzing the potential impact of geomagnetic disturbances (GMD), using our familiar power flow and transient stability platform.
 PowerWorld Simulator GIC may be the most accessible tool in the world for power system planning and operations engineers to readily assess GMD risk posed to their systems.